Alecks20/URL-Shortener/README.md

 ## URL Shortener
 ### Acknowledgements
 > [!WARNING]
-> A service for managing your redirects (Creating, deleting, editing, etc) is not included, however all you need to do is edit the objects on the db for which you can use your own script or mongodb compass.

-> [!NOTE]
-> This server is built for tight integration with https://alecks.dev, configuration is done via my api service https://api.alecks.dev which is currently closed-source (subject to change, but It'll be a while)
+> A service for managing your redirects (Creating, deleting, editing, etc) is not included as on the production instance it's done via my api server which is currently closed-source (subject to change, but It'll be a while)

 ## Creating Redirects
 Make a database named url_shortener and a collection inside of it named redirects.
 In the redirects collection create an object with an id value and link value which is where you'll be redirected to.